wlmiller/wlmiller.github.io/_posts/2015-11-16-python-to-go.md

 ## Conclusion

 I found Go an enjoyable language to write in, and I think it's a great option for relatively simple tasks that benefit from substantial concurrency.
-That said, there are some important warts that have to be considered, mainly around the type system.
+That said, there are some important warts that have to be considered.
+I sometimes find Go's lack of generics, implicit definition of interfaces, and use of return values rather than exceptions (I won't go into detail about these; rants are easy to find) annoying, but for a certain class of problems, Go is a great tool to have in your toolbox.